alizay1/interactive-bar-plot-visual/README.md

 For 2018 and 2019, the standard errors were  estimated by NCES (National Center for Education Statistics).

-**Note: Both tables were combined then cleaned for the project so some countries will be missing some data in the visualization.**
+**Note: Both tables were combined then cleaned for the project so some countries will be missing some data in the visualization.
+Furthermore, only the age ranges 25-34 and 25-64 were used for all years in the visual.**

 ## Description of Visual